-The valuation allowance primarily applies to net operating loss carryforwards and unutilized tax credits in foreign jurisdictions under conditions where realization is not more likely than not.
-The \$1 million decrease in the valuation allowance during fiscal year 2022 primarily relates to losses in a foreign subsidiary that have expired prior to utilization.
+The valuation allowance primarily applies to net operating loss carryforwards in foreign jurisdictions under conditions where realization is not more likely than not.
+The \$4 million decrease in the valuation allowance during fiscal year 2023 primarily relates to losses in a foreign subsidiary that have expired prior to utilization.

-At November 30, 2022, we have federal and foreign net operating loss carryforwards of \$96.9 million expiring on various dates through 2036 and \$19.4 million that do not expire.
-In addition, we have state net operating loss carryforwards of \$48.9 million expiring on various dates through 2044 and a minimal amount that does not expire.
-At November 30, 2022, we have state tax credit carryforwards of approximately \$3.6 million expiring on various dates through 2037 and \$2.4 million that may be carried forward indefinitely.
-In addition, we have federal tax credit carryforwards of approximately \$5.9 million expiring on various dates through 2039.
+At November 30, 2023, we have federal and foreign net operating loss carryforwards of \$92.0 million expiring on various dates through 2097 and \$27.0 million that do not expire.
+In addition, we have state net operating loss carryforwards of \$69.0 million expiring on various dates through 2043 and a minimal amount that does not expire.
+At November 30, 2023, we have state tax credit carryforwards of approximately \$2.3 million expiring on various dates through 2038 and \$2.9 million that may be carried forward indefinitely.
+In addition, we have federal tax credit carryforwards of approximately \$7.1 million expiring on various dates through 2039.

 It is our intention to indefinitely reinvest the earnings of our non-U.S. subsidiaries.
-We have not provided for U.S. income taxes on the undistributed earnings of non-U.S. subsidiaries, which totaled \$106.6 million as of November 30, 2022, as these earnings have been indefinitely reinvested.
+Provisions have not been made for non-U.S. withholding taxes or other applicable taxes on \$105.6 million of undistributed earnings as of November 30, 2023, as these earnings have been indefinitely reinvested.
 It is not practicable to determine the amount of the unrecognized deferred tax liability if the undistributed earnings were to be repatriated due to the complexity of the income tax laws and regulations.
 These earnings could be subject to non-U.S. withholding taxes and other federal, state and/or foreign taxes if they were remitted to the U.S.

-As of November 30, 2022, the total amount of unrecognized tax benefits was \$5.3 million, of which \$1.3 million was recorded in other noncurrent liabilities on the consolidated balance sheet and \$4.0 million of deferred tax assets, principally related to U.S net operating loss carry-forwards and federal and state research and development tax credits, have not been recorded.
+As of November 30, 2023, the total amount of unrecognized tax benefits was \$5.2 million, of which \$0.8 million was recorded in other noncurrent liabilities on the consolidated balance sheet and \$4.4 million as a reduction of deferred tax assets, principally related to U.S net operating loss carry-forwards and federal and state research and development tax credits.